Salkantay Trek to Machu Picchu 5 Days - Orange Nation Peru

 • Difficulty: Challenging

-Today, we have passed our midway point!
-Within 3 hours of walking, we can enjoy the start of the lush tropical rainforest with its bountiful fruit-bearing trees, coffee and cacao trees, and the inviting fruit plantations with their flowering orchids and always plenty of birds to watch.
-We arrive at the fabulous Lucmabamaba for a gourmet lunch.
+Today, we will officially pass our midway point!
+Within 3 hours of walking, we can enjoy the start of the lush tropical rainforest with its bountiful fruit-bearing trees, coffee and cacao trees, and the inviting fruit plantations with their flowering orchids, teaming with birds to watch.

-After lunch, we will experience the fruitful rainfall and its produce, which is all organic.
 We start with a tour to a coffee plantation adjacent to the campsite.
-Explore the fields and learn about the different varieties of beans, pick, roast, and grind your beans.
+Explore the fields and learn about the different varieties of beans.
+Get stuck in as you learn how to pick, roast, and grind your own beans.
 Then enjoy brewing your own coffee.
-It doesn’t end there!
-Co-existing with the fields of tomatoes and avocados are multiple ecosystems which we can appreciate as we pick our fresh produce which our chef will use for our dinner.

-Around 3pm, we will take the local transport for 30mins to the natural hot springs at Cocalmayo.
+Around 3pm, we will take a 30 minute trip on local transport to the natural hot springs at Colcamayo.
 Here we soak our fatigued bodies in the natural, medicinal hot springs provided by Mother Nature.
-Upon our return, our trekking chef will have created a masterpiece with our fresh produce from the day
+Upon our return, our chef will have created a masterpiece with our fresh produce from the day.

 • Meals: Breakfast – Lunch – Afternoon Tea – Dinner